Freely-Given-org/Bible_speaker_identification/Scripts/README.md

 and writes them into JSON (and some XML) data files for easier use in most programming environments.

+loadGlyssenData.py takes the various SIL Glyssen data files and loads, cross-checksm and transforms the data fields, and writes them into JSON (and some XML) data files for easier use in most programming environments.

 ## Lists

-As we normalise the loaded data, we convert things like strings of comma separated references to list objects.
+As we normalise the loaded data for our needs, we convert things like strings of comma separated references to list objects.

 ## Table keys